 Childhood obesity has continued to be a major health issue in the United States (Pulgarón, 2013; Ward et al., 2017).
 Among industrialized nations, the United States exhibits the highest rate of obese and overweight children with nearly one-third of American 15-year-olds recently reporting being overweight or obese (OCED, 2017).
 The consequences of these trends appear to be severe.
 Being obese in childhood is associated with lower academic achievement and attainment (Datar et al., 2004; Gurley-Calvez & Higginbotham, 2010); increased likelihood of disease and physical health problems (Pulgarón, 2013; Ward et al., 2017); and reduced economic productivity in later life (Wolfenstetter & Wenig, 2012).
 Officials have even argued that childhood obesity represents a major threat to national security (Popkin, 2011).

 To decrease childhood obesity, schools have been an important setting for intervention efforts (Ward et al., 2017).
 The largest school-based nutrition intervention in the United States is the NSLP, which serves nearly 30 million low-income students, amounting to approximately 60% of all students in the public education system (U.S. Department of Agriculture and Nutrition Services, 2018).
-It is also the largest federal expenditure on K–12 public education (U.S. Department of Agriculture and Nutrition Services, 2018).
 This study used a mixed-methods approach to determine the effectiveness of the NSLP through quantitative and qualitative analysis of student food selection and consumption in the cafeteria.

 The findings of this research address two gaps in the literature.
-The first is a new and innovative approach to collecting consumption data in the cafeteria.
-This was done through the creation of a new data tool that more accurately diagnoses what students were selecting and consuming in the cafeteria than did previous studies (Cullen & Watson, 2009; Robson et al., 2000).
-The quantitative data offer policy makers, school leaders, and researchers’ “ground level” data specifically centered on student selection and consumption trends.
+The first gap is a new and innovative approach to collecting consumption data in the cafeteria.
+This was done through the creation of a new data tool that more accurately diagnosed what students were selecting and consuming in the cafeteria than did previous studies (Cullen & Watson, 2009; Robson et al., 2000).
+The quantitative data offers policy makers, school leaders, and researchers’ “ground level” data specifically centered on student selection and consumption trends.
 The results in the quantitative study do not point to a complete failure of the NSLP.
 Rather, the school-level consumption data collected in the quantitative portion of this research offers other researchers and policy makers new insights into what students are consuming in the cafeteria and can serve as a tool to help improve the program’s outcomes.

 The findings in the qualitative interviews with students also address a relatively sizeable gap in the literature in offering policy makers, school leaders, and researchers the student perspective of the NSLP cafeteria experience.
 While the sample size of the interviews with students is not generalizable to the middle school population as a whole, this portion of the research sought to gain the student perspective surrounding the NSLP.
 The student perspective that was gained through this research can give researchers a greater glimpse into the student experience in NSLP along with potential solutions or interventions that can be used to strengthen the outcomes of the NSLP.